Information about Carbon Capture and Storage - CCS

 · Energy planning – CCS has the potential to be a significant competitor to renewable energy technologies with respect to financing.
 The extra cost of CCS implies that it will tend to run 24/7 and therefore it will not play well together with an energy system that integrates more and more intermittent renewable energy .

 On this website we will attempt to throw some light on these issues.
 We do not pretend to know all the answers.
 But we have seen it as a challenge to call attention to a number of unresolved problems and unanswered questions that the CCS technology raises.

 What is CCS?

 CCS (Carbon Capture and Storage or Carbon Capture and Sequestration) consists of a number of complex technologies tied together to capture the CO2 from e.g. a coal fired power plant, compress it and transport it and finally inject it into the underground.
-However, it is often referred to as one technology - and for simplicity' sake we will also do so.
+However, it is often referred to as one technology - and for simplicity's sake we will also do so.

 CCS requires geological formations which are sufficiently porous for the CO2 to be stored.
-At the same time there must be a dense layer above the storage to prevent the CO2 from seeping upwards, causing environmental adverse effects and eventually escape into the atmosphere.
+At the same time there must be a dense layer above the storage to prevent the CO2 from seeping upwards, causing environmental adverse effects and eventually escaping into the atmosphere.

 A climate tool?

 CCS is presented by proponents as a climate tool, by which you can store many decades of emissions of CO2.
 CCS has had much political tailwind, which is undoubtedly related to the fact that there are huge economic interests at stake.
 For companies and countries dependent on coal, oil and gas, CCS is a golden opportunity to continue the black industry.

 CCS has perhaps the largest single lobbying force to date comprising:

 Despite all the support CCS has proven less successful than was assumed just a few years ago.
 This applies globally and it includes the EU, where quite a lot has been done to promote the technology.